A martingale approach to continuous-time marginal structural models

 is a $Q$-martingale with respect to $\F_t$.
-This is shown in \cite[Theorem III 3.4]{JacodShiryaev}.
-The $n$-dimensional Poisson-process $N$ has the martingale representation property with respect to the filtration, see \cite[Theorem III 4.37]{JacodShiryaev}, so there exist predictable processes $u^1, \dots, u^n$ such that:
+This is shown in \cite{JacodShiryaev}, Theorem III 3.4.
+The $n$-dimensional Poisson process $N$ has the martingale representation property with respect to the filtration; see~\cite{JacodShiryaev}, Theorem III 4.37, so there exist predictable processes $u^1, \ldots, u^n$ such that:

-where $\overline N^i_s := N^i_s - s$.
+where $\overline{N}{}^{i}_s := N^i_s - s$.

 Now, let

 and note that